davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 This means you can generally break out concerns across layers as you see fit – and Nuxt will take care of the loading, registering, and the splicing together of the files.

-However, note that same-named files from different layers **will** overwrite each other, i.e. if you have two `<layer>/pages/index.vue` files, then the second layer will overwrite the first.
+However, note that _some_ same-named files from different layers **will** overwrite each other, i.e. if you have two `<layer>/pages/index.vue` files, then the second layer will overwrite the first.

 > ***Note***: I'm going to further investigate the behaviour of overlapping _core_ folders like `public` and `server` as I've had different results in different projects (probably human error!) so check back soon as I'll document my findings.